DataDog/datadog-kafka-connect-logs/README.md

 1. Clone the repo from https://github.com/DataDog/datadog-kafka-connect-logs
 2. Verify that Java8 JRE or JDK is installed.
 3. Run `mvn clean compile package`.
 This will build the jar in the `/target` directory.
 The name will be `datadog-kafka-connect-logs-[VERSION].jar`.
 4. The zip file for use on [Confluent Hub](https://www.confluent.io/hub/) can be found in `target/components/packages`.

 ## Quick Start

-1. [Start](https://kafka.apache.org/quickstart) your Kafka Cluster and confirm it is running.
-2. If this is a new install, create a test topic (eg: `perf`).
-Inject events into the topic.
-This can be done using the Kafka-bundled [kafka-console-producer](https://kafka.apache.org/quickstart#quickstart_send).
-3. Within your Kafka Connect deployment adjust the values for `bootstrap.servers` and `plugin.path` inside the `$KAFKA_HOME/config/connect-distributed.properties` file. `bootstrap.servers` should be configured to point to your Kafka Brokers. `plugin.path` should be configured to point to the install directory of your Kafka Connect Sink and Source Connectors.
-4. Place the jar file created by `mvn package` (`datadog-kafka-connect-logs-[VERSION].jar`) in or under the location specified in `plugin.path`
+1. To install the plugin, place the plugin's jar file (see [previous section](#installation-and-setup) on how to download or build it) in or under the location specified in `plugin.path` .
+If you use Confluent Platform, simply run `confluent-hub install target/components/packages/<connector-zip-file>`.
-5. Run `.$KAFKA_HOME/bin/connect-distributed.sh $KAFKA_HOME/config/connect-distributed.properties` to start Kafka Connect.
+2. Restart your Kafka Connect instance.
-6. Run the following command to create connector tasks.
+3. Run the following command to manually create connector tasks.
 Adjust `topics` to configure the Kafka topic to be ingested and set your Datadog `api_key`.

 ```
   curl localhost:8083/connectors -X POST -H "Content-Type: application/json" -d '{